qinjuanxie/umich-academic-innovation-task/README.md

 Then you can navigate to http://localhost:8000 and see the webiste meme generator.

 Note: You may need to install packages needed if prompts like "no module named PIL" is found.

+Note: You may use your own public flickr_key to interact with Flickr API.